pedroffd/firebase-auth/README.md

 # or
 yarn dev
 ```
+the env files were commited and you just need click on sign in and make the login

+credentials: admin@gmail.com
+password: 123456
 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.